Noli0032/ShowTracker/README.md

 <img width="1917" height="994" alt="Screenshot 2026-05-08 142632" src="https://github.com/user-attachments/assets/5389c942-a527-4d98-a03e-7b492583cefd" />

 ## Tech stack includes:
-- C# / .NET10.0
+- C# / .NET 10
 - ASP.NET Core
+- ASP.NET Core Identity
-  - Entity Framework
+- Entity Framework Core
 - PostgreSQL
-  - Identity
 - Bootstrap 5
+- TVMaze API

 ## Implemented features so far:
-User registration and login with username or email.
+- User registration and login with username or email.
-View that shows the first page of shows (250) available from the online TVMaze API.
+- View that shows the first page of shows (250) available from the online TVMaze API.
-A details view with fetched information about any given show, which shows up when it is clicked.
+- A details view with fetched information about any given show, which shows up when it is clicked.
-Adding the show to a user's personal watchlist, which is stored in a PostgreSQL database.
+- Adding the show to a user's personal watchlist, which is stored in a PostgreSQL database.

 ## Architecture:
 - Built on ASP.NET core MVC and Identity